Santa Fe International Film Festival: History

+In 2021, SFiFF presented the Lifetime Achievement Award to Director Oliver Stone.
-In 2022, SFiFF presented the Lifetime Achievement Award to Godfrey Reggio and presented the world premier of his newest film Once Within A Time.

-SFiFF also presented Director Catherine Hardwicke with the Visionary Award.
+In 2022, SFiFF presented the Lifetime Achievement Award to Godfrey Reggio and presented the world premiere of his newest film Once Within A Time.
+The festival also presented Director Catherine Hardwicke with the Visionary Award.

 In July 2022, the festival was rebranded as the Santa Fe International Film Festival.

+In 2023, SFiFF honored film director Sterlin Harjo with the Visionary Award.

+In 2024, the festival recognized actor Bryan Cranston with the Lifetime Achievement Award before a screening of Trumbo.

+The 2024 edition opened with Malcolm Washington’s The Piano Lesson and closed with Amber Sealey’s Out of My Mind.
+Over five days, the festival showed a selection of 184 films, including 42 narrative features, 24 documentaries, and 118 short films.